Soft, airy, and decadent, this Easy Tres Leches Cake with a sweet whipped cream and cinnamon topping will surely please everyone at the table!

 - In a mixing bowl, whip the heavy cream, sugar, and vanilla extract together until soft peaks form.

-- Spread the cream mixture over the cake and sprinkle with cinnamon before serving.
+- Spread the cream mixture over the cake and dust with ground cinnamon before serving.

 - Poke Enough Holes: After baking, use a skewer to poke holes all over the cake.
 This helps the milk mixture to be evenly absorbed.

 - Let it Soak: Allow the cake to soak in the milk mixture for several hours or overnight to ensure it fully absorbs the flavors.